SAP-archive/btp-extend-workflow-cai-msteams/Part7-TaskCenter/README.md

 The SAP Task Center service communicates with your SAP applications like SAP SuccessFactors by using the SAP Connectivity Service.
 Therefor you need to configure respective destinations within your SAP BTP subaccount, which is hosting your SAP Task Center instance.

-4.1 To create the required destinations in your SAP BTP subaccount, you need to create a new Service Key for your SAP Task Center instance as client credentials need to be provided in the destination.
+4.1 To create the required destinations in your BTP subaccount, you need to create a new Service Key for your SAP Task Center instance as client credentials need to be provided in the destination.
 Therefor please go the **Instances and Subscriptions** section of your subaccount and create a new service key for your SAP Task Center service.
 Give it a unique name and click on **Create**.

 ![TaskCenter](./images/tc110.png)